zulip/zulip/docs/bots-guide.md

 # Writing bots
 **This feature is still experimental.**

-The contrib_bots system is a new part of Zulip that allows bot developers to write a large class of bots by simply reacting to messages.
+The contrib_bots system is a new part of Zulip that allows bot developers to write a large class of interactive bots that react to messages.

-With bots, you *can*
+With the contrib_bots API, you *can* easily

-* intercept and view messages sent by users on Zulip
+* intercept, view, and process messages sent by users on Zulip
-* send out new messages
+* send out new messages as replies to the processed messages

-With bots, you *cannot*
+With this API, you *cannot*

 * modify an intercepted message (you have to send a new message)
-* send messages on behalf of other users
+* send messages on behalf of or impersonate other users
-* intercept private messages (except for PMs that are sent to the bot)
+* intercept private messages (except for PMs that with the bot as an explicit recipient)

 On this page you'll find: